valzi/hylia/src/pages/capital.md

 ##### 1 Cyborgs

 Install tech.
 Gather allies with enhancement tech.

+Tech installed in a character by a cyborg works but the character has an x-in-6 chance to become unthinking servant of AI (like the cyborgs) when tech is installed.
+X = the number of pieces of tech the character has installed, including the new one.

 ### Utility Treasure